Rottnest Island Hiking Tour: Guided Walk Adventures - The Hike Collective

 Nobody is left behind.
 Nobody is held back.
 The trail sorts that out naturally.

-Lunch is yours – the island bakery, something from your pack, a patch of grass with the group.
-Then the afternoon opens onto trail once more, and the day earns its ending.
+Lunch is yours — the island bakery, something from your pack, a patch of grass with the group.
+Then the afternoon opens onto trail once more.
+Dinner at Hotel Rottnest, a few steps from where you’re staying, lower-key by design

 No alarm.
 Breakfast, then one last walk- the kind that closes something rather than opens it.
 A brief circle before the ferry.